 For example, my blog is running this theme.

-Search your competitors URL and it’ll show you the theme they’re using and where you can buy it:
+Search your competitors URL and it’ll show you the theme they use and where to buy it:

 That way you can even the playing field if they’re a competitor.

 Not bad for looking around the internet and searching a domain right?

 As a 6 figure blogger that has had more than his fair share of theme problems over the years, this is a mistake I also made myself which is why I use this custom theme.